 Testing versatility is more than knowing a metal spatula will scrape your non-stick pan, but we did give points to our non-metals for being able to work on common surfaces.
 We test each product to make sure they scoop hot cookies off baking sheets, burgers off grill pans, and turn pancakes & eggs on a hot cast iron griddle without breaking them (we broke some in the process).
-We also took into account how the shape of certain models make them more well-suited for sautéing and serving vegetables or functioning as effective mixing spoons.
+We also took into account how the shape of certain models makes them more well-suited for sautéing and serving vegetables or functioning as effective mixing spoons.

 Synthetic turners such as the OXO Good Grips and Di Oro Chef Series will serve your kitchen well, especially if you don't find yourself cooking on cast iron often.
 Like other nylon turners, the Westmark works wonders on all cooking surfaces.
 Its unique shape and hardness allow it to function as a mixing spoon as efficiently as the wooden options we tested.
 We did the majority of our fry and sauté testing on cast-iron surfaces, but we prepared a lot of meals in our kitchen on all kinds of pans, and nylon was the do-it-all material that we usually reached for.

 Quality and Durability